 TTM can lead to infection and cause physical damage to skin tissue, joints, and muscles, especially if scissors or other sharp objects are used to help facilitate hair pulling.
 In rare cases, people with TTM develop medical complications from eating their pulled hairs, which can result in the development of hairballs that obstruct the intestines.
 Co-existing psychological problems such as eating, mood, and personality disorders are common.

-There may be a genetic link to TTM, since some people appear to have an inherited tendency to pull hair as well as higher-than-average rates of mood and anxiety disorders in first-degree relatives.
+There may be a genetic link to TTM, since some people appear to have an inherited tendency to pull hair as well as a higher-than-average number of first-degree relatives with mood and anxiety disorders.
 TTM may also be associated with perfectionism.
 It can be used as a means of avoiding stressful events or releasing the tension that builds up as a result of emotions such as impatience, frustration, dissatisfaction, and even boredom.
 TTM is not diagnosed when hair loss is due to substance abuse, a dermatological condition, or another physical or psychological problem.

 Shame and other negative feelings may prevent some people from seeking treatment specifically for TTM, and those who do not pursue treatment may have less severe symptoms and fewer negative feelings about the condition than those who do seek treatment.
 Research results indicate, however, that the severity and duration of hair pulling is similar for those who seek treatment and those who do not.
 People with TTM who experience more severe depressive symptoms may also be more inclined to seek help for depression, which in turn may lead to help with hair pulling.
 Cognitive behavioral therapy (CBT) with habit reversal training and progressive muscle relaxation can be effective for treating TTM.
 Acceptance and commitment therapy (ACT) and a self-help technique known as movement decoupling may also prove beneficial.
 Researchers have found that individuals who are reluctant to seek conventional treatment may benefit from Internet-based interventions.
 While no medications are approved as a first-line treatment for TTM, some antidepressants, antipsychotic medications, and cannabinoid agonists have shown promise in limited studies.